m-kru/hbs/user-manual/commands.typ

 ```
 If no arguments are provided for the `list-tb` command, then all testbench targets for all discovered cores are listed.

 == `run` - running targets

+The `run` command allows running target procedures.
+You can run `hbs help run` to see help message for the command.
+Usually, targets are run to carry out the build process or simulation.
+However, the user is free to carry out any action in the target being run.
+You can, for example, use targets for software recompilation.

+Running targets is described in @arch-running-targets, @arch-target-parameters, and @arch-target-context.

 == `test` - running testbench targets